Collecting practices of the Al-Thani Family: Al-Thani's art collection: overview

 The Al Thani family’s collections encompass traditional Islamic art, Western modern art, and Arab contemporary art.

 Islamic and antique collections

 The family’s holdings include Islamic manuscripts, textiles, scientific instruments, and decorative objects from across the Middle East, North Africa, and Asia.
-Notable items include a complete edition of John James Audubon’s Birds of America and examples of Persian miniatures and Mughal jewellery.
+Notable items include a complete edition of John James Audubon’s Birds of America and examples of Persian miniatures and Mughal jewelry.

 Western art

 The Al Thani collection includes modern and contemporary works by artists such as Mark Rothko, Francis Bacon, Jeff Koons, and Damien Hirst.

 Among the most well-known pieces is Paul Cézanne’s The Card Players, acquired for the national collection in the 2010s.

-Middle-Eastern and North African art
+Middle Eastern and North African art

-In addition to building collections of world art, the Al-Thani family is committed to developing Arab contemporary art and supporting regional artists.
-Sheikh Hassan bin Mohamed bin Ali Al Thani began buying Arab art in the mid-1980s and started collaborating with artist and art educator Yousef Ahmad in 1986.
+The Al-Thani family collects and creates Arab contemporary art, while also supporting regional artists.
+Sheikh Hassan bin Mohamed bin Ali Al Thani began purchasing Arab art in the mid-1980s and collaborated with artist and art educator Yousef Ahmad in 1986.

 Hassan Al-Thani supported Iraqi artists after the Iraqi invasion of Kuwait and the first Gulf War and owns an extensive collection of art pieces by well-known Iraqi artists Ismail Fatah Al Turk and Shakir Hassan Al Said.
 His collection of Iraqi art is known as the biggest in the world.
 The exhibition for the opening of Mathaf in December 2010 featured art pieces by several Arab artists, including French artists of Algerian origin Kader Attia and Zineb Sedira, Iraqi Adel Abidin, Palestinian Khalil Rabah, Moroccans Farid Belkahia and Mounir Fatmi, Egyptians Ahmed Nouar and Ghada Amer, and Lebanese Walid Raad.